FergusDevelopmentLLC/names-map-node/README.md

 The bars represent year, and highlight based on the slider.

+Tooltip affordance when hovering over state.

 The most popular year for a name should be signified/displayed.

 Bi-variate version is considered, in order to map 2 names simultaneously.
 Input 2 names.

+Button to get get to the most popular year

+Hover action on the icons so that they look like they can be interacted with.

 ### Wireframes